wicklanm/SIEM-Lab-using-ElasticSearch-and-Kibana/README.md

 - The "Forbidden" error in Elastic/Kibana is an HTTP 403 response, meaning the system is rejecting the request due to insufficient permissions.
 It's not a configuration bug in my detection rule itself — it's an authorization/privilege issue preventing the rule from executing or writing alerts.

 - So after asking about this issue in the Elasticsearch Forum (I recommend turning to that if you are ever stuck in Elasticsearch or Kibana), this is a bug current to version 9.0 to 9.3.3
-- I am current to 9.2, so I will have to update my ElasticSearch system to either version 9.3.4, or version 9.4
+- I am current to 9.2, so I will have to update my ElasticSearch system to either version 9.3.4, or version 9.4.
+I will have to wait until; they are available.
 - I will be following this guide to update: https://www.elastic.co/docs/deploy-manage/upgrade/deployment-or-cluster/self-managed